fiveace-Merill/luxdev-prep-course/excel/readme.md

 - Developed a comprehensive Excel dashboard featuring:
   - Bar charts, line charts, and pivot tables to visualize key trends and performance indicators.
   - Insights were designed to highlight regional strengths, channel efficiency, and sales dynamics over time.

-## Conclusion
-The analysis provided a clear understanding of sales performance across different regions and channels.
-It identified periodic trends, highlighted high-performing segments, and offered a visual basis for strategic decision-making through the interactive Excel dashboard.